algolia/instantsearch-ios/doc/src/getting-started.md

 ### Storyboard

+If you don't want to write your layout programatically, then follow this storyboard track.
 Go to your `ViewController.swift` file and then add `import InstantSearch` at the top.
 Then inside your `viewDidLoad` method, add the following:

 ```swift
 // Add all widgets in view to InstantSearch